 2D Design studies the elements and principles of design using two-dimensional media such as collage, drawing, painting, and/or photography.

-Arts 1312 Design 2 3D: An introduction to the fundamental terminology, concepts, theory, and application of three-dimensional design.
+Arts 1312 3D Design: An introduction to the fundamental terminology, concepts, theory, and application of three-dimensional design.
 This course explores various sculpture techniques.